NIcosm7/Airline-Equity-Return-Forecasting/README.md

 The Fama-French regressions produced R-squared values of approximately 0.33 to 0.42, meaning the three factors explained roughly 33% to 42% of the variation in daily airline returns.

 ## Forward 30-Day Return

-The forecasting target is the forward 30-day return:

-## Forward 30-Day Return